steveclarke/mcp-printer/README.md

 An MCP server for printing documents on macOS/Linux.
 Provides AI assistants with the ability to print files, manage print queues, and control printers via the CUPS printing system.

+## Why?

+In the era of AI-assisted development, we're generating more documentation, specs, guides, and code than ever before.
+When working with AI on complex projects, it's often valuable to review generated artifacts offline on paper.
+This tool makes it effortless to ask your AI assistant: *"Print all the markdown files you just created"* or *"Print the README and all TypeScript files in this directory"* — streamlining the workflow from AI generation to offline review.

 - [Features](#features)
 - [Installation](#installation)
 - [Configuration](#configuration)